cognitect/transit-format/README.md

 |extension| link | 	link | 	map | map with string keys: "href", "rel", "name", "render", "prompt"; name, render, prompt are optional; value of href is a URI, value of all other keys is a string, value of render key must be "image" or "link", as per [Collection+JSON](http://amundsen.com/media-types/collection/format/#arrays-links) | | ["~#link" , {"href": "~rhttp://...", "rel": "a-rel", "name": "a-name", "render": "link or image", "prompt": "a-prompt"}] | ["~#link" , {"href": "~rhttp://...", "rel": "a-rel", "name": "a-name", "render": "link or image", "prompt": "a-prompt"}] | {"~#link" : {"href": "~rhttp://...", "rel": "a-rel", "name": "a-name", "render": "link or image", "prompt": "a-prompt"}} |
 |*extension*|*Composite extension type* | *tag* | *specify* | *rep* |  | *["~#tag", rep]* | *["~#tag", rep]* |  *{"~#tag" : rep}* |

-Note that there are two modes for writing data in JSON.
+Note that there are two write modes for JSON.
 In normal JSON mode, caching is enabled (explained below) and maps are represented as arrays with a special marker element.
 There is also JSON-Verbose mode, which is less efficient, but easier for a person to read.
 In JSON-Verbose mode, caching is disabled and maps are represented as JSON objects.
 This is useful for configuration files, debugging, or any other situation where readability is more important than performance.
+A JSON reader is expected to transparently handle data written in either mode and to remain unaware of which mode was used to write the data.

 ### Special Characters